-Note: In some courses, you can add posts, responses, and comments anonymously.
-If this is the case, a Post Anonymously option is available under the field where you enter your text.
-When you post anonymously, the discussion moderation team can see your username, but other learners cannot.
+If the course staff has enabled the option to allow anonymous posts, a Post anonymously to peers checkbox will be available under the field where you enter your text, when creating a post.
+When you post anonymously, the course team and discussion moderation team including community TAs can see your username, but other learners cannot.